 Polycyclic aromatic hydrocarbons (PAHs) are carcinogenic compounds that occur naturally.
 They may also be produced unintentionally during combustion of fossil fuels.
 In spite of their natural character, they can cause serious environmental pollution.
 Traffic, especially cars and airplanes, and heavy industry are the main producers of PAHs that are being formed during combustion processes in engines.
 PAHs are semipersistent, having the ability to stay for a very long time in environmental compartments such as soil and sediments.
 In organisms, PAHs are subject to metabolism processes, which does not mean that they are less harmful.
 Benz(a)pyrene in particular is highly carcinogenic.
-PAHs are also easily generated in open fireplaces and during barbecues, making houses and gardens sometimes a critical environment near roads.
+PAHs are also easily generated in open fireplaces and during barbecues, making houses and gardens sometimes a critical environment.
+PAHs occur in rubber, and through abrasion from car tires, they reach the environment near roads.
 The offshore industry and steel factories are other sources of PAHs.
 Also, they occur in crumb rubber, which is still used on football pitches.
 In addition to PAHs, methylated, oxygenated and hydroxyl PAHs also occur [191].